 In the rare instances where a blockchain halts, or you lose access to your tokens, it is possible you could make a claim with the ATO for a capital loss due to theft or casualty loss - but you'll need plenty of evidence to prove it.

-An important note though if you’re thinking of buying your asset back - beware the wash sale rule.
+An important note though if you’re thinking of buying your asset back - beware of the wash sale rule.

-The ATO states if an investor sells an asset at a loss and then purchases the same within a certain time period with the intention to create a paper loss to reap a tax benefit, this would be a wash sale and the capital loss from this transaction cannot be claimed or offset.
-Unlike many other tax offices, the ATO doesn't have specific time periods for a wash sale - instead it comes down to intent, if a taxpayer is seen to be deliberately creating artificial losses in order to gain a tax benefit, this would constitute a wash sale.
+The ATO states if an investor sells an asset at a loss and then purchases the same within a certain time period with the intention to create a paper loss to reap a tax benefit, this would be a wash sale, and the capital loss from this transaction cannot be claimed or offset.
+Unlike many other tax offices, the ATO doesn't have specific time periods for a wash sale - instead, it comes down to intent, if a taxpayer is seen to be deliberately creating artificial losses in order to gain a tax benefit, this would constitute a wash sale.

 In June 2022, The ATO issued a warning to taxpayers saying they should not engage in asset wash sales to artificially increase their losses and reduce their tax bill.
-They said taxpayers who engage in wash sales are at risk of facing swift compliance action and potentially additional tax, interest and penalties - so proceed with extreme caution when tax loss harvesting or face a potentially larger tax bill!
+They said taxpayers who engage in wash sales are at risk of facing swift compliance action and potentially additional tax, interest, and penalties - so proceed with extreme caution when tax loss harvesting or face a potentially larger tax bill!

 Got diamond hands?
 You’ll reap the benefits in Australia from a tax perspective.
 If you hold your crypto for more than 12 months, you’ll benefit from a 50% Capital Gains Tax discount when you eventually sell, trade, spend or gift your crypto.